 2 hours.
-Offered fall and spring.
 A supervised practicum in an approved elementary school demonstrating knowledge and strategies developed in the library media courses.
+Pass/No Pass

-Pass/No Pass Prerequisites: successful completion of all required library media courses and approval of the faculty advisor.
+Prerequisites: successful completion of all required library media courses and approval of the faculty advisor.
 Fall or spring.
 Students can take either practicum first depending upon their employment position and course scheduling.
 A practicum could also be arranged in the summer at a school offering at least half-day sessions.